TV Brasília: New headquarters and reformulation (2014–present)

 In 2015, TV Brasília started broadcasting its local programming live via Correio Web and mobile applications.
-On February 23, the broadcaster extinguished Jornal Local 2nd Edition, and Jornal Local's hours, as well as several others were opened to be occupied by independent programs, this measure came through the repositioning of TV Brasilia in order to encourage third-party content. and regional producers.
-On August 17, the political talk show CB.Poder premiered, in partnership with the newspaper Correio Braziliense, presented by Simone Souto.
-On December 20, 2015, the Clube TV program was elected the best local program in Brazil by the website Na Telinha / Uol, surpassing the program A Bahia Que a Gente Likes shown on RecordTV Itapoan.
+On February 23, the broadcaster canceled Jornal Local 2nd Edition, and changed Jornal Locals hours, as well as several others whose slots were to be occupied by independent programs.
+This came about through the repositioning of TV Brasilia in order to encourage third-party content. and regional producers.
+On August 17, the political talk show CB.Poder premiered, in partnership with the newspaper Correio Braziliense, and presented by Simone Souto.
+On December 20, 2015, Clube TV was chosen as the best local program in Brazil by the website Na Telinha / Uol, surpassing the program A Bahia Que a Gente Likes shown on RecordTV Itapoan.

 On January 10, 2016, the program Vrum Brasília premiered, presented by Clayton Sousa.
-In April, there were changes to the station's "Super Local Track", with the program DF Alerta now showing at 11:45 am (cutting the final 15 minutes of Best for You), and the Local News at 1:10 pm.
-In July, Clube TV ceased to be shown by the broadcaster, and broadcaster Arthur Luis started to act only at Clube FM and in the artistic management of the radio stations of the Diários Associados in the Federal District.
-On September 19, the broadcaster relaunched the 2nd edition of Jornal Local, in the presentation by João Fagundes.
+In April, there were changes to the station's Super Local Track, with the program DF Alerta now shown at 11:45 am (cutting the final 15 minutes of Best for You), and the local news at 1:10 pm.
+In July, Clube TV ceased to be shown by the broadcaster, and broadcaster Arthur Luis started to present only at Clube FM and in the artistic management of the radio stations of the Diários Associados in the Federal District.
+On September 19, the broadcaster relaunched the 2nd edition of Jornal Local, presented by João Fagundes.

-In February 2017, DF Alerta will be introduced on an interim basis by reporter Rodrigo Lemes, the day after Fred Linhares was hired by RecordTV Brasília.
-A month later, Nikole Lima became the new owner of the program, while Wagner Relâmpago went on to make police comments.
-In March of the following year, the program O Conciliador with Todi Moreno premiered.
-The program is a simple conflict resolution tool in which the parties seek to resolve their issues with the assistance of the conciliator Todi Moreno (former director of Procon / DF).
+Starting in February 2017, DF Alerta was introduced on an interim basis by reporter Rodrigo Lemes, the day after Fred Linhares was hired by RecordTV Brasília.
+A month later, Nikole Lima became the new host of the program, while Wagner Relâmpago went on to make police comments.
+In March of the following year, the program O Conciliador, with Todi Moreno, premiered.
+The program was a simple conflict resolution tool in which the parties seek to resolve their issues with the assistance of conciliator Todi Moreno (former director of Procon / DF).

-On November 14, 2019, the broadcaster signs a contract to broadcast the Candango Football Championship, after ten years.
-During this vacant time, TV Globo Brasília held the championship rights.
+On November 14, 2019, the broadcaster signed a contract to broadcast the Candango Football Championship, in ten years's time.
+Until then, TV Globo Brasília held the championship rights.